Labs64/credit-tracker/readme.txt

 === Plugin Name ===
 Contributors: labs64
-Tags: credit, credits, legal, copyright, owner, author, media library, media, image, attachment, custom fields, fotolia Requires at least: 3.5.1
+Tags: credit, credits, legal, copyright, owner, author, media library, media, image, attachment, custom fields, fotolia, bildnachweis
+Requires at least: 3.5.1
 Tested up to: 3.6.1
 Stable tag: 0.9.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple way to show image credits used on your website.
+A simple way to show credits for the images used on your website.

 == Description ==

-Fetch (from image agencies) & process credits for the different WordPress entities.

-Features:
+Credit Tracker plugin allows to create media credits tables and adds a few additional fields not provided by Media Library.
+Media credits data can be fetched from different image agencies and shown in required format.

+The plugin adds the following fields to all images in WordPress Media Library:

+* Ident-Nr.
+* Source
+* Owner/Author
+* Publisher
+* License

+= Features =
 * Append credits to the media library elements
+* "credit_tracker_table" shortcode to construct a nicely-styled 'Image Credits' table
 * Fully customisable to look just like your own website's style: customise the colours, styles and fonts
-* "credit_tracker_table" shortcode to construct a nicely-styled 'Image Credits' table

 = Working Examples =